-Hiring a personal injury lawyer can make an enormous difference to your San Francisco personal injury case.
-If you are hesitating to contact a San Francisco personal injury attorney due to preconceived notions about the price of one, let us put your fears to rest.
+Hiring a personal injury lawyer can affect how your San Francisco personal injury case is handled.
+If you are hesitating to contact a San Francisco personal injury attorney due to concerns about cost, it may help to understand how fees are typically structured.
 Like most personal injury lawyers, Jacoby & Meyers operates on a contingency fee basis.
-This means you will pay nothing out of pocket, win or lose.
+This means fees may depend on the outcome of the case, and clients may not be required to pay attorney’s fees upfront.

 Common Fee Structures

-It is important to understand how much a lawyer charges before signing any binding contracts.
-The attorney you speak with should be open, honest and transparent about the law firm’s fee structure and your case’s estimated costs before beginning.
+It is important to understand how a lawyer charges before signing any binding contracts.
+The attorney you speak with should explain the law firm’s fee structure and any estimated costs before beginning.

 Contingency Fees

 The majority of San Francisco personal injury attorneys operate on a contingency fee basis.
-This means the lawyer will only get paid if the client wins his or her case.
-In this arrangement, the attorney’s fee is deducted as a percentage of the settlement or judgment award won.
+This means the lawyer is paid if the client obtains a financial recovery.
+In this arrangement, the attorney’s fee is deducted as a percentage of the settlement or judgment award.

 For example, if the attorney’s fee is 33 percent and the settlement obtained for the client is $100,000, the attorney’s fee would be around $33,000.
-If the personal injury case does not result in a financial recovery, the client will be charged $0 in attorney’s fees.
+If the personal injury case does not result in a financial recovery, attorney’s fees may not be charged, depending on the agreement.

 Hourly Rates and Retainers

 Although less common, some personal injury attorneys may use a different fee structure, such as hourly or flat rates.
 If a case is particularly complex, an attorney may also charge a retainer.
-This is an upfront fee that must be paid before the attorney will begin work on the case.
+This is an upfront fee that must be paid before the attorney begins work on the case.

 Factors Influencing Fee Percentages